anonyland/anonymousland/_items/Guide.md

 Having a secure operating system is only 1 part that we need.
 We need to ensure that all of our communications stay secure.
-The most common method to this is using E2EE (End-to-end encryption). anThis encrypts your messages locally on your device before sending them out.
+The most common method to this is using E2EE (End-to-end encryption).
+This encrypts your messages locally on your device before sending them out.
 Let's take a look at some of the basic types of messengers.

 Centralized: Meaning there is a single server / point of failure.